myalcinkuru/keycloak-login-recaptcha/README.md

 ![Example Login Screen](https://github.com/muhammedyalcin/keycloak-login-recaptcha-by-condition/blob/main/screenshots/login-sc.gif?raw=true)

 Keycloak supports the recaptcha in the registration flow but not in the login flow at this time.
 That's why this repository implements the conditional recaptcha execution  for the login flow.
+The conditional recaptcha means that if the anyone tries to log-in already registered user with fault password, recaptcha being showed. `Max Login Failures`(How many failures before the reCaptcha showed) is configurable.
 To accomplish it, i extended the `UsernamePasswordForm` built-in keycloak execution.

 ### Build With & Deploy To Keycloak